About Magic Lantern

 The preferred way to contact us is on the forum, where your message can be seen by the entire ML community.
 Support is usually provided by other users (like you).
 Therefore, it's best to read how to ask questions before posting, and to have some patience if your question is not answered right away.

-You may also contact us by e-mail at [email protected], or by sending us an anonymous message via Tipbox.
+You may also contact us by e-mail at [email protected]

 Scope

-• The goal of the Magic Lantern project is to provide technical means for executing open source software on Canon DSLR cameras.
+• The goal of the Magic Lantern project is to provide technical means for executing open source software on Canon EOS cameras.

-• Magic Lantern runs on most low-end and mid-range Canon DSLRs, from 1100D to 5D Mark III.
-Please check the Download page for current models, and the New Ports forum for future models.
+• Magic Lantern runs on most low-end and mid-range Canon DSLRs, from 1100D to 6D Mark II.
+Please check the Downloads page for current models, and the New Ports forum for future models.

 • The EOS-1D and Cinema series of Canon cameras fall outside of ML project scope because of their prohibitive price and narrow user base.
 We are not aware of any firmware enhancements for these cameras, nor do we support such efforts.